openmessaging/openmessaging-cpp-jni/doc/ApplicationDesignSpecification.md

 ## Design

-    We are building a thin layer shared C/C++ library, allowing C/C++ users to make best of existing Java client SDK with ease.
-This brings about three significat strengths: 1) Application developers are accessible to latest features which were available to Java SDK at first and propogated to other languages later on; 2) We, the library developers, only need to maintain core client business code at one place; 3) It's basically even cheaper to build SDKs for the rest languages on top of this thin library.
+   We are building a thin layer shared C/C++ library, allowing C/C++ users to make best of existing Java client SDK
+    with ease.
+This brings about three significant strengths:

+   1. Application developers are accessible to latest features which were available to Java SDK at first and then propagated to other languages later on;

+   2. We, the library developers, only need to maintain core client business code at one place;

+   3. It's basically even cheaper to build SDKs for the rest languages on top of this thin library.

 ## Overview